julianeagu/julianeagu/README.md

 ### Hi there 👋

+🔭 I’m currently a Senior Manager in the Data Science team at GitHub.
+🗺️ Working remotely from Boston, Massachusetts.

 <!--
 **julianeagu/julianeagu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.